Amy Satterthwaite: International centuries

-One Day International centuries

 Personal life

 Satterthwaite was born in Christchurch and grew up in Culverden in north Canterbury.
 Her father, Michael Satterthwaite, represented Canterbury Country in cricket and is a former chairman of Canterbury Cricket.
 She states that she grew up with cricket and "had a love for the game from when [she] could walk!"
 Satterthwaite was for many years office manager for a veterinary practice, and since 2015 has been employed by Canterbury Cricket.

 In March 2017, she married fellow international cricketer Lea Tahuhu.
 In August 2019, Satterthwaite announced that she and Tahuhu were expecting their first child, and was taking a break from cricket.
 She missed the 2020 ICC Women's T20 World Cup in Australia, but hoped to be in the team's squad for the 2022 Women's Cricket World Cup in New Zealand.

-On 13 January 2020, Satterthwaite gave birth to a daughter, Grace Marie Satterthwaite.
+In 2020 Satterthwaite gave birth to a daughter.

+In 2024, the couple became parents again, to a baby boy.